wdavys/Ants-MAS/README.md

 # IA310 - Multi-Agent Systems
 ## Topic: Ants colonies in race conditions
-This is a final project mimicking the course of actions in a colony of ants
+This is a final project mimicking the course of actions in ants colonies in competitive settings.
+The ants need to gather the highest number of food crops.
 * Authors: Davy Simeu, Alexandre Bodinier, Grégoire Hugon, Sacha Clavel

 ### Unit tests: